alankent/htc-vive-midi/README.md

 ### Binding Position and Rotation Data

-Binding the Position X, Position Y, and Rotation properties of the hand Transform behaviors is a little tricky.
-There is no "Note ID" field you can type MIDI note numbers into, plus I am using "MIDI Control" events (not note events) as well.
+Binding the Position X, Position Y, and Rotation properties of the headset and hand Transform behaviors is a little tricky.
+There is no "Note ID" field you can type MIDI note numbers into, plus I am using "MIDI Control" events (not note events).
 Control events in MIDI are for numeric data like volume levels.

-Because the utility sends a constant stream of Position X, Position Y, and Rotation data (even when putting the controllers on my desk, the slightest movement would register as a change in position), you have to use the `--controller` command line option to only enable one control event at a time.
+Because the utility sends a constant stream of Position X, Position Y, and Rotation data (unless they are perfectly not moving), the slightest movement registers as a change in position), you have to use the `--enable` command line option to only enable one control MIDI event at a time.

 Go into the Character Animator control panel.
-If not done already, drag the Position X, Position Y, and Rotation behavior properties for the two hand Transforms into the panel.
+If not done already, drag the Position X, Position Y, and Rotation behavior properties for the head Transform two hand Transforms into the panel.
 Go into "Layout" mode.
 Click on the first control to bind, e.g. the puppet left hand Position X control to select it.
-Then start up the utility with `--controller lx`.
+Then start up the utility with `--enable lx`.
 You must have the HTC Vive controllers turned on and available to get this data.
 When an event arrives, the color of the control will change and the MIDI information will be displayed on the control as well.
 Quit the utility (using ^C) to stop sending event data and deselect the control.

-Repeat for all of the 6 controls to be bound (`lx`, `ly`, `la`, `rx`, `ry`, `ra`).
+Repeat for all of the controls to be bound (`hx`, `hy`, `ha`, `lx`, `ly`, `la`, `rx`, `ry`, `ra`).
 You need to exit and restart the utility for each.

 ### Calibrating Position and Rotation Data